-UEFA EURO 2020 final tournament draw: All you need to know
+UEFA EURO 2020 final tournament draw: all you need to know

 • Ukraine / Russia (the restriction also applies to St Petersburg as group match venue)

-*These clashes cannot happen during the group stage, because Bosnia and Herzegovina, Kosovo, and Serbia are all in the play-offs and therefore in the same pot.
-Kosovo are part of play-off Path D and have been assigned to play in Group C or F.
+*These clashes cannot happen during the group stage, because Bosnia and Herzegovina, Kosovo, and Serbia are all in the play-offs and were therefore in the same pot.

 - All restrictions apply only to the group stage.
 It can therefore not be excluded that the above-mentioned teams would meet during the knockout stage of the tournament.